Lost in Food

 Instructions

 • Melt the butter in a saucepan over a medium heat.
-Add the the onion and a pinch of salt and saute gently for 5 minutes to soften the onion but not colour it.
+Add the onion and a pinch of salt, and sauté gently for 5 minutes to soften the onion but not colour it.

-• Add the garlic and the sliced parsnips to the onions and stir gently for a minute.
+• Add the garlic and the sliced parsnips to the pan, and stir for a minute.
 Add the nutmeg to the pan and stir through the vegetables for 30 seconds.

-• Pour over the vegetable stock and bring to the boil then turn the heat to medium.
-Cover the pan with a lid and cook for around 15 minutes till the parsnips have softened.
+• Pour over the vegetable stock and bring to the boil, then turn down the heat to medium - low.
+Cover the pan with a lid and cook for around 15 minutes, or until the parsnips have softened.

-• Once the parsnip has cooked through, remove from the heat and using a stick blender blitz the soup till smooth.
+• Once the parsnips have cooked through, remove from the heat and using a stick blender, blitz the soup until smooth.
 Season with salt and pepper.

-• If the soup is too thick, add a little more hot water to loosen to obtain the right consistency of your choice.
-Stir through the single cream and serve.
+• If the soup is too thick, add a little more hot water to loosen the soup and obtain the right consistency.
+Stir through the cream and serve.

 Nutrition Facts